World quantum gravity: Quantum test objects and Synge's world function: Introduction

-We present a new ``World Quantum Gravity'' approach that takes the world function $\sigma(x,y)$ \cite{Synge1971Relativity:Theory} as a basic variable.
+We present a new ``World Quantum Gravity'' (WQG) approach\footnote{Connections to and differences from related approaches is discussed in \cref{sec:cra}.} that takes the squared invariant distance $\sigma(x,y)$ as a basic variable.
+The approach is so named because $\sigma(x,y)$ is commonly referred to as the ``world function'' \cite{Synge1971Relativity:Theory}.
 With the affine parametrized $z^a(l)$ as the geodesic connecting $x$ to $y$,

-The world function is one half the squared geodesic distance, and there are several motivations for choosing it as a basic variable: \begin{itemize} \item $\sigma$ is simple.
-In particular, it is invariant under changes of coordinates. \item $\sigma$ is matter-friendly.
-The summations over gravity and matter can be unified in the summation of $\sigma$. \item $\sigma$ indicates causal structure. $\sigma<,=,>0$ manifestly correspond to time-, light-, and space-separations, which facilitates the study of quantum causal structure \cite{HardyProbabilityGravity, *hardy2007towards, chiribella2013quantum, *chiribella2009quantum, oreshkov2012quantum}. \end{itemize} That it is possible to change variable from $g_{ab}$ to $\sigma$ is suggested by the formula \cite{Synge1971Relativity:Theory}
+In words, $\sigma(x,y)$ equals one half the squared geodesic distance between $x$ and $y$.
+There are several motivations for choosing $\sigma$ as a basic variable: \begin{itemize} \item $\sigma$ is simple.
+In particular, it is an invariant quantity. \item $\sigma$ is matter-friendly.
+Scalar and fermionic fields/particles can be described by worldline configurations and $\sigma$ values along the worldlines. \item $\sigma$ indicates causal structure.
+The relations $\sigma<,=,>0$ manifestly correspond to time-, light-, and space-separations, which facilitates the study of quantum causal structures \cite{HardyProbabilityGravity, *hardy2007towards, chiribella2013quantum, *chiribella2009quantum, oreshkov2012quantum}. \end{itemize}

-showing that $g_{ab}$ is can be recovered from $\sigma$.
-In principle, one can plug the above expression in (\ref{eq:tmspic}) to change $g_{ab}$ for $\sigma$, but the result can be unmanageably complicated.
+In (\ref{eq:swf}) $\sigma$ is derived from $g_{ab}$.
+However, it is possible to invert the status and describe gravity fundamentally by $\sigma$, because \cite{Synge1971Relativity:Theory}

-Our strategy to obtain a practical version of (\ref{eq:mf}) in terms of $\sigma$ is as follows.
-To capture the notion of locality, the variables $\sigma$ are located to a skeleton that encodes topological information of spacetime (\cref{sec:ts}). $A_M$ is obtained from the standard worldline formalism for matter QFT (\cref{sec:ma}). $A_{QG}$ is prescribed in terms of the Van Vleck-Morette determinant based on a crucial observation by Parker (\cref{sec:ga}).
-The sums $\sum_g$ and $\sum_\gamma$ are unified into a single one by using geometric diffeomorphisms to generate different matter configurations $\gamma$ (\cref{sec:us}).
-The pieces are put together to obtain (\ref{eq:mfp}) as a formula for quantum amplitudes of processes on quantum spacetime in \cref{sec:s}.
+showing that $g_{ab}$ can be recovered from $\sigma$.
+In principle, one can plug the above expression in (\ref{eq:tmspic}) to change $g_{ab}$ for $\sigma$ to define the theory.
+However, the result can be unmanageably complicated.